pumbaasdad/system-restore/roles/security/wsl/README.md

 scheduled task on login to do the following:

  * `node <path to wsl-ssh-pageant.js/run-in-background.js>`

- * `wsl nohup <path to gpg-agent-relay.sh> &`
+Then run bin/gpg-agent-relay.sh at the end of fish.config.

 Because I didn't want the wsl-ssh-pageant terminal to be open in the foreground, I needed to find some way to run it in the background.
 Every solution I found required using the Windows scripting agent, which was blocked by my anti-virus software.
 I improvised and used node.

- Theoretically, it should be possible to run `gpg-agent-relay.sh` when opening WSL.
-The original script that this copy is based on actually does that.
-However, the original script was meant to be run with a bash shell, and, there was a bunch of unfriendly behaviour when running this script in the fish shell.
-This solution works and appears to be reliable.
-Worth noting, in order to prevent the `socat` process from closing with the final WSL shell, Windows 10 had to be upgraded beyond 1803 (it is known to work with 1903 and has not been tested with 1809).

 ### Useful Links